- Home

 Does an Accessory Dwelling Unit need to meet setbacks?

-Accessory dwelling units must meet applicable setback requirements for the zone district of the property.
+Accessory dwelling units must meet applicable setback requirements for the zone district of the property, except that the side setback for an ADU is never greater than the side setback for a principal dwelling unit on the same lot.

 Reviews and Permits Required

 A building permit for Accessory Dwelling Units is required.
-Please use the General Permit Application form (available here).
+Use the Building Department's General Permit Application form.